By Tamsyn Burgmann

 Just before noon, Kerr said she heard police make announcements over a megaphone, saying, “The place is surrounded, come out with your hands up or we will come in.”

-Tiarra Kerr said that about 10 minutes later an officer made a second announcement: “Somebody is calling the bank now.
+Tiarra Kerr said about 10 minutes later an officer made a second announcement, saying: “Somebody is calling the bank now.
 Please pick up the phone so we can establish communication so we can see what you need.”

 Tyler Moses, 26, said he was on the bus early Tuesday when police suddenly flooded the area.
 Officers stopped his bus and he had to find his way to his destination by other means.